What is graywater?

 Rebate

-EBMUD offers a rebate of up to $50 for the purchase of a brass three-way diverter valve that is used for a laundry-to-landscape system.
-If the cost of the valve is less than $50, only the actual purchase price will be rebated.
-The rebate will be issued as a credit on your water bill within two billing cycles of rebate approval.
+EBMUD offers a rebate of up to $100 for the purchase of the following equipment essential to a graywater laundry-to-landscape system: brass three-way diverter, air admittance or anti-siphon valve, and PVC conveyance line (for an explanation of system components, view this video).
+If the cost of these components is less than $100, the actual purchase price will only be rebated.
+The rebate will be issued as a check within two billing cycles of rebate approval.

 Tax Notice: All rebates that, individually or in combination, total $600 or more in a tax year require submittal of a W-9 form to the District prior to payment.
 All personal information provided within the W-9 is kept confidential in accordance with the Privacy Act.
 If your total rebate amount is $600 or more, you will receive a 1099 form to comply with Internal Revenue Service requirements.
 The determination of whether your rebate is taxable or not may depend on several variables.
 You are recommended to contact your tax professional.